 Snapchat has come a long way as a social media marketing tool.
-In terms of social networking, it offers good ROI if used in tandem with an overarching plan.
-If you are not familiar with Snapchat, it is a social media platform that allows you to upload a picture (or video), add a caption and share it with your network.
+In terms of social networking, it offers good ROI if used in tandem with an overarching social plan.
+If you are not familiar with Snapchat, it is a social media app that allows you to take or upload a picture (or video), add a caption and share it with your network.
 Viewers can see the post and then it disappears after 24 hours.

 The difficulty arises when you consider that uploads can only be seen for a limited time.
 So how exactly can you make this social media app work for you as a business?
 Let’s review the pros and cons of this social media platform to better understand its functionality and ultimately how to leverage it:

 Advantages of Snapchat Marketing

 You can create engaging stories to share with your audience and tailor them to deliver a more casual message than you would on other platforms like Facebook or LinkedIn.
 Then, customers can interact with you on a real-time, personal level, creating a unique experience and ROI when compared to other social media platforms.

 Contests and giveaways have long been a way to leverage social media platforms to get new customers and build email lists.
 Creating a personal way to interact with these contests makes it that much easier to raise engagement.

 It’s no question that, a lot of people are on Snapchat.
 In fact, according to Business Insider, 158 million people use the app every day.
 However, use at the business level is still developing.
 This means you can take chances without worrying (too much) about competition with other businesses.

 Marketing can quickly become annoying once someone’s threshold for posts is reached.
 If you’re not careful and post too often, your message likely to be tuned out and your future content disregarded.